ICAREdata/icaredata-platform/README.md

 sam local start-api --parameter-overrides 'ParameterKey=DbUser,ParameterValue=postgres ParameterKey=DbPwd,ParameterValue=docker'
 ```

-You should be able to send a get request to http://127.0.0.1:3000/test.
-It should log a statement to the terminal showing the database time.
+You should be able to send a post request to http://127.0.0.1:3000/DSTU2/$process-message with a properly formatted FHIR Message in the body.
+An example of such a FHIR Message Bundle is included in `test/fixtures/message.json`.
+This will insert the Message and its associated information into the database.